 Stop Issues Before They Start with Aeris

 Wildfires are a constant and growing threat to forested areas that experience extended dry seasons.
 As their frequency and severity continue to grow, it will take adaptive, innovative solutions to detect, contain, and ultimately quash them before they spread to endanger habitats and communities.

-Aeris Fusion IoT Network delivers unparalleled, scalable, cost-effective, and secure IoT solutions for any application.
+Aeris Intelligent IoT Network delivers unparalleled, scalable, cost-effective, and secure IoT solutions for any application.
 From global cellular data connectivity to industry-leading device management and IoT infrastructure platforms, Aeris sets standards for tomorrows enterprise IoT deployments.
 Aeris clients can rely on future-proven, always-on connectivity anywhere in the world, benefitting from industry-leading experience in the most unique deployments.